emin63/ox_cache/README.md

 # Introduction

-The `ox_cache` package is a collection of tools for fast, efficient, and flexible caching or memoizing of results.
+The `ox_cache` package is a collection of tools for fast, thread-safe, and flexible caching or memoizing of results.
 In particular, `ox_cache` is designed to make it easy to implement the quirks of your particular caching needs.